-The life of an Outpost Intern includes…
+The life of an Outpost Student includes…

-Training Modules We don’t just throw you into the water and tell you to swim, we teach you the skills you need to be successful in whatever path you choose.
-You’ll spend an average of 1-3 days per week in classes where you’ll learn more about our faith and ministry, ranging from Bible courses and book studies to ministry and personal development classes.
+We don’t just throw you into the water and tell you to swim, we teach you the skills you need to be successful in whatever path you choose.
+You’ll spend an average of 1-3 days per week in classes where you’ll learn more about faith and ministry, ranging from Bible courses and book studies to ministry and personal development classes.
 One week you will learn how to share your faith and another week you will learn how to weld.
 Yeah.
 It’s that diverse.
 The key is that as you go through the program you will become a more well-rounded person and more solidified in your faith.

-While in the Outpost program, you will share a home with the other interns.
+While in the program, you will share a home with the other students.
 Part of the joy and struggle with a community arrangement is learning to live and work together.
 We don’t want to undersell this.
 You will have to learn how to get along.
 You will have to learn how to manage conflicts.
 You will have to learn how to manage budgets.
 It’s part of life.
-Sometimes it will be the best part of being an intern.
+Sometimes it will be the best part of being an Outpost student.
 Sometimes it will be the worst.
 In the end, you will go through experiences together that will bond you with these people for life.

 You may have opportunities in …